wesbos/javascript-modules/javascript-modules.md

-// or cherry pick only the things you need: import { couponcodes, discountPrice } from './helpers';
+// or cherry pick only the things you need: import { couponCodes, discountPrice } from './helpers';
 const discount = discountPrice(500, .33);
 ```